digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-1/how-to-provide-data.md

 Create a separate webpage for each dataset.
 This webpage must have a URL that does not change, so the Planning Data platform can keep collecting the data.

-If the URL does change, please email <digitalland@levellingup.gov.uk>.
+If the URL does change, please email <digitalland@communities.gov.uk>.

 You may want to use an alias to create a short URL that is easy to remember.
 For example: https://www.yourLPA.gov.uk/conservation-area-data